-13.4.4.1.1 The lands identified as Special Site 1 are located east of Hurontario Street and south of Elia Avenue.

-13.4.4.1.2 Notwithstanding the provisions of the Residential High Density and Office designations, the following additional policies will apply:
+- 13.4.9.1.1 The lands identified as Special Site 1 are located east of Hurontario Street and south of Elia Avenue. - 13.4.9.1.2 Notwithstanding the provisions of the Residential High Density and Office designations, the following additional policies will apply: - a.

-- a.
 Residential High Density development in combination with office uses will also be permitted, either within one building or in separate buildings.
 When in combination within a building or on a single site, an integrated development will be required; - b. the preferred location of office development will be adjacent to Hurontario Street; - architectural building and site plan solutions will be developed to create an interesting and identifiable street edge along Hurontario Street;

-- d. special consideration may be given to reducing building setbacks and other requirements of the Zoning By-law as a means of increasing the opportunities for creative development; and - e. in order to achieve a continuous street frontage, buildings will be encouraged to minimize setbacks from street lines.
+- d. special consideration may be given to reducing building setbacks and other requirements of the Zoning By-law as a means of increasing the opportunities for creative development; and - e. in order to achieve a continuous street frontage, buildings will be encouraged to minimize setbacks from street lines. - 13.4.9.1.3 Notwithstanding the policies of this Plan, the lands identified as Area A will permit the following uses: - a. apartment dwellings with a maximum height of 36 storeys; - b. commercial school; - c. major office; - d. funeral establishment; and, - e. post-secondary education facility.

-13.4.4.1.3 The lands identified as Area 1A may also be developed for overnight accommodations.

-13.4.4.2.1 The lands identified as Special Site 2 are located east of Hurontario Street and north of Eglinton Avenue East.
+13.4.9.2.1 The lands identified as Special Site 2 are located east of Hurontario Street and north of Eglinton Avenue East.

-13.4.4.2.2 Notwithstanding the provisions of this Plan, the following additional policies will apply:
+13.4.9.2.2 Notwithstanding the policies of this Plan, the following additional policies will apply:

-a. a concept plan will be required to address, among other matters: compatibility of building form and scale with existing and proposed surrounding land uses; and acceptable ingress and egress arrangements for Hurontario Street, Eglinton Avenue East, and Thornwood Drive;

-- a maximum of 1 323 dwellings units will be permitted collectively on areas identified as 2A and 2C; - a minimum of 2 750 m2 and a maximum of 6 300 m2 of retail commercial and office space will be provided, contained within the first three floors of the apartment buildings within Area 2A; - d. notwithstanding the provision of the Residential High Density designation, the lands identified as Area 2A will be permitted to develop to maximum Floor Space Index (FSI) of 6.13, and have a maximum building height of 30 storeys; and - e. notwithstanding the provision of the Residential Medium Density designation, semi-detached dwellings will also be permitted on the lands identified as Area 2B.
+- a concept plan will be required to address, among other matters: compatibility of building form and scale with existing and proposed surrounding land uses; and acceptable ingress and egress arrangements for Hurontario Street, Eglinton Avenue East, and Thornwood Drive; - a maximum of 1 511 dwelling units will be permitted collectively in Areas identified as A and C; - a minimum of 2 280 m2 and a maximum of 6 300 m2 of retail commercial and office space will be provided, contained within the first three floors of the apartment buildings within Area A; - d. the lands identified as Area A will be permitted to develop to a maximum floor space index (FSI) of 7.26, and have a maximum building height of 38 storeys; and - e. semi-detached dwellings will also be permitted on the lands identified as Area B.

-13.4.4.3.1 The lands identified as Special Site 3 are located west of Hurontario Street, north of Kingsbridge Garden Circle.
+13.4.9.3.1 The lands identified as Special Site 3 are located west of Hurontario Street, north of Kingsbridge Garden Circle.